SDawson777/nimbus-cms/docs/DEPLOYMENT.md

 - `ANALYTICS_INGEST_KEY` — comma-separated list of shared secrets.
 Clients must send `X-Analytics-Key` and `X-Analytics-Signature` (HMAC-SHA256 raw body) with every `/analytics/event` POST.
 - `MAX_LOGO_BYTES` — maximum allowed bytes for logo uploads (defaults to 2 MB).
 The Admin SPA enforces the same limit client-side.
 Adjust if you expect larger SVGs and ensure `JSON_BODY_LIMIT` comfortably exceeds the encoded payload size.
 - `JSON_BODY_LIMIT` — override the limit used by `express.json` (default `4mb`).
 Increase if you allow larger base64 uploads.
-- `COMPLIANCE_SNAPSHOT_ENABLED` — set to `true` to run the scheduled compliance snapshot job on boot.
-Requires write access to Sanity and should only run in one instance at a time.
+- `ENABLE_COMPLIANCE_SCHEDULER` — set to `true` on exactly one instance to run the scheduled compliance snapshot job on boot.
+Requires write access to Sanity; leave `false` (or unset) on all other replicas to avoid duplicate runs.
+- `COMPLIANCE_OVERVIEW_CACHE_TTL_MS` — optional override for the admin compliance overview cache TTL (default `60000`).

+### Running the compliance scheduler safely

+- Choose a single "leader" instance (for example: the first ECS task, a specific Kubernetes StatefulSet ordinal, or a singleton worker) and set `ENABLE_COMPLIANCE_SCHEDULER=true` only there.
+All other replicas should omit the flag so they don't start duplicate snapshot jobs.
+- Surface an `INSTANCE_ID` (or rely on `HOSTNAME`) so logs show which node is running the scheduler.
+The API now logs this value on boot when the scheduler starts.
+- Wire your monitoring/alerting to watch for `admin.compliance.snapshot_run` logs or the `complianceMonitor` Sanity document so you can confirm the single instance is executing snapshots as expected.
 - `LOG_LEVEL` — optional; set to `debug` to include debug-level logs.
 Defaults to emitting info/warn/error only.

 Analytics tuning